-7. Organize a collection drive for the shelter pets.
+7. Organize a supply drive for the shelter pets.
 Items we need can be found on the Wish List.

 8. Help pets stay at home with the families who love them.
-Organize a collection drive for the Pet Food Pantry.
+Collect pet food to benefit the Pet Food Pantry.

-9. Create and donate homemade items for the pets like cat scratchers, edible chew toys, no-sew bandanas and no-sew pet beds.
+9. Create and donate homemade items for the pets.

 10. Save pets’ lives.
 Make sure you tell everyone about the importance of spay/neuter.
 By reducing pet overpopulation, lives will be saved.